praveek/launch.en/help/extension-dev/submit/develop.md

 ---
-title: Develop an extension
+title: Develop an Extension
-seo-title: Develop an extension
-description: Develop an extension
-seo-description: Develop an extension
+description: This document provides a general overview of the extension development process, with links to further documentation for more detailed processes.
 ---

 # Develop an extension